FAQ

 r = inla(y ~ 1 + z, data = data.frame(y, z), family = "binomial", Ntrials = rep(N, n),

-control.data = list(link = "logit"), control.predictor = list(compute=TRUE))
+control.family = list(link = "logit"), control.predictor = list(compute=TRUE))

 ## probit